Jebonn/Active-Directory-Lab/README.md

 4. Choose the "Role-based or feature-based installation" option.
 5. Server Selection can be left as is.
 6. Check the "Active Directory Domain Services" box.
 A pop-up will appear showing other tools that will necessary along with AD DS.
 Click "Add Features".
-7. Continue to click "Next" and install AD DS.
+7. Continue clicking "Next" and install AD DS.
 This may take a few minutes.